OutSystems/docs-odc/src/eap/building-apps/ui/intro.md

 ![ui patterns](images/ui-patterns-sample-diag.png)

-You can find many patterns in the toolbox of Service Studio.
+You can find many patterns in the toolbox of ODC Studio.
 Open a screen for editing and drag a pattern from the toolbox:

 ![Adding UI patterns to the screen](images/ui-patterns-screen-ss.png)